papit-fr/fsma/README.md

 Time: 3.862384
 ```

-Quite often this new implementation is slightly faster than the classical one, but it is surely not relevant on a Linux
+Quite often this new implementation is slightly faster than the classical one, on both platforms under test.
-desktop PC.
+But it is surely not relevant on a Linux desktop PC.

 When there is an intermediary remainder equal to 0, the time cost of the comparison is significant: